Southwark Cathedral Education Centre Trust

 4. What is the legal basis for processing your personal data?

-• Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and process your gift aid donations.
+We mainly rely on the basis of legitimate interests to process your personal data, so that we can provide our services to you and keep you informed about news, events, activities and services and process your gift aid donations.
+We will always take into account your interests, rights and freedoms.

 5. What data do we process?